The 2023 DCERF application period has closed.

 Candidates must complete a brief online application to collect their contact information, summary of internet access/capabilities, a personal statement, research interests, one letter of support and CV.

 Using the online application, the ARVO Foundation will select DCERF recipients based on their qualifications and the available funding.
-Winners will be notified by mid-February.
+Winners will be notified by mid-December.

 DCERF recipients are expected to do the following: